-- 3.5 Access to OCWA's computer network infrastructure is restricted through use of individually-assigned usernames and passwords and local area servers.
-Network security is maintained by OCWA's Information Technology department through a number of established mechanisms and practices such as daily back-up of files stored on servers, password expiry, limitations on login attempts and policies outlining specific conditions of use. - Access to facility QEMS records contained within internal electronic databases and applications (e.g., Wonderware, OPEX, PDM, WMS) is administered by designated application managers/trustees, requires the permission of Operations Management and is restricted through use of usernames and passwords.
-Records are protected by means of regular network back-ups of electronic files stored on servers and/or within databases. - 3.6 Any employee of the drinking water system may make a verbal or written request for a revision to improve an existing internal QEMS document or request the preparation of a new document.
+3.5 Access to OCWA's computer network infrastructure is restricted through use of individually-assigned usernames and passwords and local area servers.
+Network security is maintained by OCWA's Information Technology department through a number of established mechanisms and practices such as daily back-up of files stored on servers, password expiry, limitations on login attempts and policies outlining specific conditions of use.

+Access to facility QEMS records contained within internal electronic databases and applications (e.g., Wonderware, OPEX, PDM, WMS) is administered by designated application managers/trustees, requires the permission of Operations Management and is restricted through use of usernames and passwords.
+Records are protected by means of regular network back-ups of electronic files stored on servers and/or within databases.

+Plant SCADA records are maintained as per Appendix OP-05A and are accessible when required.
+SCADA records are stored on the SCADA network which is a secure network not connected to the internet.
+The data is backed-up using a network attached storage (NAS) device.
+Operators can retrieve data from the SCADA computer which is password protected.
+The SCADA system is located in a in a secured, locked building with limited authorized access.

+3.6 Any employee of the drinking water system may make a verbal or written request for a revision to improve an existing internal QEMS document or request the preparation of a new document.
 These requests are to be made to the QEMS Representative and should indicate the reason for the change.
-The need for new or updated documents may also be identified through the Management Review or system audits. - The QEMS Representative communicates any changes made to QEMS documents to relevant operations personnel and coordinates related training (as required).
-Changes to corporately controlled QEMS documents are communicated and distributed to facility QEMS Representatives by OCWA's Corporate Compliance Group through e-mails, memos and/or provincial, regional hub/cluster or facility-level training sessions. - 3.7 When a QEMS document is superseded, the hardcopy of the document is promptly removed from its location for disposal or retention (as appropriate).
-The authorized method for disposal of hardcopy documents and records after the specified retention requirements have been met is shredding. - 3.8 Electronic copies are re-located to an obsolete folder and marked "superseded". - 3.9 QEMS documents and records are retained in accordance with applicable regulations and legal instruments.
+The need for new or updated documents may also be identified through the Management Review or system audits.

+The QEMS Representative communicates any changes made to QEMS documents to relevant operations personnel and coordinates related training (as required).
+Changes to corporately controlled QEMS documents are communicated and distributed to facility QEMS Representatives by OCWA's Corporate Compliance Group through e-mails, memos and/or provincial, regional hub/cluster or facility-level training sessions.

+- 3.7 When a QEMS document is superseded, the hardcopy and/or electronic copy of the document is promptly removed from the applicable designated document control location specified in OP-5A for disposal or retention (as appropriate). - 3.8 The authorized method for disposal of hardcopy documents and records after the specified retention requirements have been met is shredding.

+The authorized method for electronic documents and records are to re-locate them to an obsolete folder and mark them "superseded".
+They may be deleted after specified retention requirements have been met.

+3.9 QEMS documents and records are retained in accordance with applicable regulations and legal instruments.
 Relevant regulatory and corporate minimum retention periods are as follows: